-I Now Own Three Pairs Of Amazon's $13 Hot-Girl Sunglasses
+I Bought 3 Pairs Of These $13 Amazon Hot-Girl Sunglasses

 ”

-I, therefore, threw every modicum of restraint that I had into the wind and ordered — from my phone, where I got a discount for using the app, FYI — not one but two additional pairs.
-(Look, I’ve resisted many an impulse Amazon purchase during my tenure on the R29 Shopping team, and what finally broke me was a pair of Instagram-baddie sunglasses.
-SMDH.)
-But guys?
-I bought these sunglasses not just for me, but for all of us — so that we can all enjoy the hot girl summer that we deserve.
+I, therefore, threw every modicum of restraint that I had into the wind and ordered (from my phone, where I got a discount for using the app, FYI) not one but two additional pairs.
+I’ve resisted many an impulse Amazon purchase during my tenure on the R29 Shopping team, and what finally broke me was a pair of Instagram-baddie sunglasses.
+SMDH.
+Ultimately, I bought these sunglasses not just for me but for all of us — so that we can all enjoy the hot-girl summer we deserve.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 The product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.